huawei-noah/SMARTS/docs/benchmarks/driving_smarts_2022.rst

 Driving SMARTS 2022
 ===================

-The Driving SMARTS 2022 is a benchmark derived from the `NeurIPS 2022 Driving SMARTS <https://smarts-project.github.io/archive/2022_nips_driving_smarts/competition/>`_ competition.
+The Driving SMARTS 2022 is a benchmark used in the `NeurIPS 2022 Driving SMARTS <https://smarts-project.github.io/archive/2022_nips_driving_smarts/competition/>`_ competition.

 Objective
 ---------

-Objective is to develop a single policy capable of controlling single-agent or multi-agent to complete different driving scenarios in the ``driving-smarts-competition-v0`` environment.
+Objective is to develop a single policy capable of controlling single-agent or multi-agent to complete different driving scenarios in the ``driving-smarts-v2022`` environment.
-Refer to :func:`~smarts.env.gymnasium.driving_smarts_competition_env.driving_smarts_competition_v0_env` for environment details.
+Refer to :func:`~smarts.env.gymnasium.driving_smarts_2022_env.driving_smarts_2022_env` for environment details.

 In each driving scenario, the ego-agents must drive towards their respective mission goal locations.
 Each agent's mission goal is given in the observation returned by the environment at each time step.
 The mission goal could be accessed as ``observation.ego_vehicle_state.mission.goal.position`` which gives an ``(x, y, z)`` map coordinate of the goal location.